 (From left to right) Daniel McConkey (Sax), Jamie Thomas (Bass), Charlie Cooper (Drums, Backing Vocals), Harry Osborne (Guitar, Lead Vocals) & Joe Thomas (Keys, Backing Vocals)

-Prior to their gig at The Havelock, five-piece band Someone/Anyone joined me for a chat about young artists, the Hastings music scene and their upcoming performance at Zooquarium Festival.
+Prior to their gig at The Havelock, five-piece band Someone/Anyone joined me for a chat about young artists and the Hastings music scene.

 How did Someone/Anyone take form?